brianblakely/slapstick-english-translation/docs/technical-notes.md

 alternate-font Western dot at `0x7E`; console text uses its Western dot at `0xFE`.

+Dialogue command `E2` renders the button currently assigned to an action.
+Since its A/B/X/Y byte overlaps the lowercase alphabet while alternate-font mode is active, the encoder emits `D5` before every `E2` command.
+Dynamic controller labels therefore remain uppercase even when the preceding word is lowercase.

 `tools/reflow-dialog.mjs` removes stale mid-sentence layout breaks when the next word fits, then wraps normal dialogue to 26 English columns and four rows while retaining deliberate sentence, speaker, and choice boundaries.